tbreuss/mithril-by-examples/examples/loading-button-component.md

 ---
 title: Loading Button Component
-desc: 'Here is an example of a button whose loading and disabled states are controlled by the parent component.
-When you click the button, a loading animation is displayed.
-At the same time, the button goes into the `disabled` state.
-After the work is done (i.e. a server response received), the button returns to its initial state.
-The animation in this example was made with pure CSS animation.'
+abstract: Here is an example of a button whose loading and disabled states are controlled by the parent component.
 date: 2022-01-29
 tags: [animation, button, component, loading, m.mount, m.redraw, vnode]
 level: beginner